qyangaa/notes/Optimization/OPT_Exam2.md

 + Properties
   + If $f$ is smooth, then $x$ is optimal
     + Proof: If $\nabla f(x)$ exists,$f\left(x+\delta e_{i}\right) \geq f(x) \forall e_{i}, \forall \delta \Leftrightarrow \nabla f(x)=0$, thus $x$ is a 0 -derivative point.
-  + If not smooth, generally not necessarily hold, but hold for intermediate case: $f$ can be written as smooth function plus a separable non-smooth function.
+  + If not smooth, generally not necessarily hold, but hold for intermediate case: $f$ can be written as ==smooth function plus a separable non-smooth function.==
 $$
 \min _{x} g(x)+\sum_{i=1}^{d} h_{i}\left(x_{i}\right)
 $$
-  + Not necessarily fastert than GD because 1 cycle of CD ~ 1 step of GD
+  + Not necessarily faster than GD because ==1 cycle of CD ~ 1 step of GD==
   + For equality constraints that is not separable, pick two coordinates and optimize jointly to satisfy the constraint
 + Key: separable functions
   + L1 norm = $\sum_{i}\left|x_{i}\right|$